 #3 Bot protections affecting UX

 Bot protections are not only affecting bots – they also affect website users.
 They can make the user experience an absolute nightmare.
 You probably find captchas annoying too.
 Apple recently introduced a feature for its operating systems called Private Access Token, which might finally put those annoying captchas out of their misery.
 So far, it is being used by Cloudflare, but once more OS vendors will provide this feature, captchas could, in theory, disappear.
 This will present a non-trivial challenge for web scraping developers to dig around and try to generate these tokens for bots to access the websites protected by this new shiny tech.
 But let's keep our hopes up.
-This will probably not happen any time soon, and until then, captchas are still not a significant complication for bots.
+This will probably not happen any time soon, and until then, CAPTCHA bypass is still not a significant complication for bots.

 #4 Mobile apps putting up anti-scraping measures